 This STEM course combines the physics of light and optics with its application in the expanding field of Imaging Science.
 In the first semester of this full-year course, students will study the science of light and its properties, principles of optics, the human eye and vision, and aspects of color theory.
-The second semester will allow students to apply their learning through the exploration of the imaging chain and the various technologies involved in observing, capturing, processing and displaying images.
-Students will also explore the growing importance of Imaging Science in fields such as biomedical imaging, remote sensing, imaging of display systems (such as LCDs) and others.
+The second semester will allow students to apply their learning through the exploration of image processing tools and manipulation, mirrors and lenses, the camera and photography.
+Students will also explore the growing importance of Imaging Science in fields such as biomedical imaging, remote sensing, imaging of display systems (such as LCDs), and astrophysics.

-Prerequisites: Two credits in science; one credit in Algebra I and concurrent enrollment in Geometry
+Prerequisites: Two credits in science and one credit each in Algebra I and Geometry

-Open to Grades 10-12; full year; 1/2 science credit, 1/2 technology credit
+Open to grades 10-12; full year; 1/2 science credit and 1/2 technology credit.

-Project Lead the Way (PLTW) Pre-Engineering Sequence
+Project Lead the Way (PLTW) (Pre-Engineering Sequence)